mubarak/spark-cassandra-blueprints/README.md

 [NetworkTopologyStrategy](http://www.datastax.com/documentation/cassandra/2.0/cassandra/architecture/architectureDataDistributeReplication_c.html)

-# Fu
+# Adding The Spark Cassandra Connector To Your Projects
-To use the connector, the only dependency required is:
+The only dependency required is:

-    "com.datastax.spark"  %% "spark-cassandra-connector"
+    "com.datastax.spark"  %% "spark-cassandra-connector" % "1.1.0-alpha2"

 and possibly slf4j.
 The others in [SparkCassandraBlueprintBuild.scala](http://github.com/helena/spark-cassandra-blueprints/blob/master/project/SparkCassandraBlueprintBuild.scala) are there for other non Spark (core and streaming) and Cassandra code.